 Co-payment – the applicable point of purchase contribution established by the Plan and paid by a Member to a Participating Pharmacy or approved mail service facility for each Prescription Drug dispensed.

 Covered Benefits – items listed on the Plan Formulary.
-Covered Benefits include Prescription Drugs that are on the Plan Formulary, are dispensed by a retail pharmacy (including mail service) and can be self administered.
+Covered Benefits include Prescription Drugs that are on the Plan Formulary, are dispensed by a retail pharmacy (including mail service) and can be self-administered.
 Covered benefits do not include any Prescription Drugs that are administered in an inpatient setting.
 For any Member who is enrolled in a Medicare Part D Plan or Creditable Coverage Plan, covered benefits are only those products that are covered by the Member’s Part D Plan or Creditable Coverage Plan and benzodiazepines.

-Creditable Coverage Plan – a plan which provides creditable prescription drug coverage as defined by Section 104 of the MMA, and which provides coverage for the cost of prescription drugs actuarially equal to or better than that provided by Medicare Part D.
+Creditable Coverage Plan – a plan which provides creditable prescription drug coverage as defined by Section 104 of the Medicare Prescription Drug, Improvement, and Modernization Act of 2003, and which provides coverage for the cost of prescription drugs actuarially equal to or better than that provided by Medicare Part D.

 Deductible – the amount of money paid by a Member toward Covered Benefit costs prior to gaining access to Covered Benefits at the applicable Co-payment rates.